lokarithm/lokarithm/README.md

 - 🔭 Always be humble because there's always something that you don't understand.
 - 🌱 Art is fun.
 I'm learning how to sketch using just a pencil.
-- 🥅 2023 Goals: Create a user management system using Angular and Firebase.
+- 🥅 2023 Goals: Create an iOS app that help track your daily goals and displays the data as charts.
 - ⚡ Fun fact: My first website was hosted on Geocities 🌍

 ### Connect with me: